 New, Change, Innovation, Cutting Edge

 The inventors inside us help organizations develop new products and services.
 But something new or a change is not by default cutting edge.
-For example changing to a new email software system will give you new features.
+For example, changing to a new email software system will give you new features.
 However, it might not change the way you communicate.
-So does cutting edge need to be a complete new invention?
+So does cutting edge need to be a completely new invention?
 Does it have to be like the invention of the television in 1927, which changed how we spend our leisure time or the invention of post-it notes in 1977 that changed how we memorize?

 Not necessarily.
 If we take a closer look at the iPod, we can see why this product deserves the cutting edge label.
-Although the iPod was not the first MP3 player on the market it had tremendous impact on the consumer electronic industry as well as the music industry.
+Although the iPod was not the first MP3 player on the market it had a tremendous impact on the consumer electronics industry as well as the music industry.
 Read The Impact of the iPod by Mashable to understand the full impact of the iPod.
 The success of the iPod was not (only) because of the tool itself, but what you can do with it: having the world of music in your pocket.
 So the product itself is not cutting edge but the solution, which is the combination of the product and its accompanying services, like iTunes as music service for the iPod is.

 What makes a solution Cutting Edge?

 It is not always easy to identify what cutting edge is and what is not.
 One of the reasons is that in a certain industry a technology could have been used for ages, but with a twist or an accompanying service or even better user interface it can become extremely successful.
 Remember the 90’s, when telcos were introducing landline phones with a built-in camera?
 Some people tried it, but it never was the success they were hoping for.
 Fast forward twenty years and the camera on your laptop or cell phone switches on immediately as soon as you start a Google Hangouts conversation?
-Timing, product features and marketing all play an important role.
+Timing, product features, and marketing all play an important role.
 But maybe your attitude towards adopting new things is the most crucial factor.
 There are four characteristics that can help you in adopting cutting edge solutions:

 - Be Different